venkatdas/Interview_preparation/zzz_ Interview Qns reviewing .md

 29) Post vs put
 30) SOLID Principles
 31) output the longest prefix that is found in the array of arguments

+## React Machine Coding

+- Take any API url and show the data on the client side
+- How can we achieve the pagination, can you write down the logic
+- How can we achieve infinite scrolling, can you write down the logic